Skip to main content

 How to manage bucket policies in CoreWeave AI Object Storage

-An Object Storage bucket policy is a JSON object that defines access to operations, and the objects for the bucket it's assigned to.
-Bucket policies are applied to an individual bucket, and are used to control access to the resources inside the bucket.
+An Object Storage bucket access policy is a JSON object that defines access to operations, and the objects for the bucket it's assigned to.
+Bucket access policies are applied to an individual bucket, and are used to control access to the resources inside the bucket.

 Policy evaluation